iter-io/h1b_statistics/README.md

 3. Use the 'File Format' drop down menu to select 'Comma Separated Value (.csv)'.
 4. Click 'Save'

-You can also convert xlsx file to csv on the command line using a library such as [xlsx2csv](https://github.com/dilshod/xlsx2csv).
+You can also convert the xlsx file to csv on the command line using a library such as [xlsx2csv](https://github.com/dilshod/xlsx2csv).

 Additional usage info is available on the command line using the `--help` or `-h` option: